MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 2. Set **Build data context automatically**.
 3. Set **Default (LINQ to SQL)**, the LINQPad driver.
 4. Set **SQL Azure**.
-5. For the server, specify the name of the Kusto cluster.
+5. For the server, specify the name of the Azure Data Explorer cluster.
 For example, *mykusto.kusto.windows.net*.
 6. Set **Windows Authentication (Active Directory)**, for signing in.
 7. Select **Test** to verify connectivity.
 8. Select **OK**.
 The browser window displays the tree view with the databases.